google/node-sec-roadmap/chapter-1/threat-RCE.md

 ```

 Filtering out values of `s` that "look like JavaScript" as they reach
 server-side code will probably not prevent code execution.
-Yosuke
-Hasegawa [showed][Yosuke] how to reencode arbitrary JavaScript using
+[Yosuke Hasegawa][Yosuke] how to reencode arbitrary JavaScript using
-only 6 punctuation characters, and that number will [fall to 5][Masato]
+only 6 punctuation characters, and that number may
-if the `|>` operator proposal succeeds.
-["Web Application Obfuscation"][] by Heiderich et al. catalogues ways
+[fall to 5][Masato].  ["Web Application Obfuscation"][obfusc] by
-to bypass filtering.
+Heiderich et al. catalogues ways to bypass filtering.

 `eval` also allows remote-code execution in Python, PHP, and
 Ruby code, but in those languages `eval` operators are harder to